ohyou/twitch-viewer/README.md

 - `Timeout error for IP` - your request was timed out.
 If it happens multiple time for the same proxy, consider replacing it
 - `Connection error for IP` - this is harmless, proxy servers sometimes refuse connections.
 This may occur frequently.
 Nothing to worry about.

+## Project state

+The current state of the project: **on halt**.

+When the project was written, it was working and has been used by some.
+But it doesn't seem to work anymore, because Twitch is actively fighting these kinds of exploits.
+Unwilling to keep up with Twitch changes, the project has been halted by the developer.

+If you are a developer, you are free to fork and modify the project, as well as use its code (according to the current license which can be found in the LICENSE file).

+Please refrain from creating new issues.
+Sorry for inconvinience.